JamieBort/TrelloAPI/README.md

 # README TrelloAPI

 ### Status
+Commit 4152308302b121df334596dce5e706e94d44c991
+`Modified the trelloapi/src/App.js file.
+Show/hide is working with the api call.` Next need to clean up the file.
+And create a button for the 'Chores' card so that when it is selected a new page loads with all of the Chores cards listed.

 Commit 377282f1fef5afb8f56ffbc710752cecb3fa8041
 `Got the show/hide commonents to work.` (it should have said "Got the show/hide components to work.")
-Next, need them to populate if the api call has a response and with the data from the api call
+~~Next, need them to populate if the api call has a response and with the data from the api call.~~

 Created the ShowHide.js component.